 By the way, I initially discovered this timer when searching for a Pomodoro technique timer.
 Pomodoro traditionally works on 25-minute increments.
-You can also go that route, and get a traditional Pomodoro timer.
+You can also go that route, if you wish, and get a traditional Pomodoro timer.

 The Blog Post Inspiration Deck is my product.
 I created it to help bloggers, writers, marketers, and business owners answer the question, "What should I write about today?"

 Inside the deck you'll find 60 cards divided into three groups of 20.

 The way it works is that you pull three cards from the deck -- one card from each group -- and see what comes up for you in terms of ideas and inspiration.
 Sometimes one card is enough to give you a handful of ideas.
 Sometimes the combination of any two cards gives you a great idea.
 Sometimes none of the cards gives you an idea, and you draw again.
 And sometimes all three cards work together to inspire you to create a piece of content you might never have thought of otherwise.